BioCancerInformatics/mitochondrial-signature-scoring/README.md

 **Figure.
 Computational workflow.** GTEx gene-level TPM matrices are imported, gene symbols are harmonized, MitoAll and MitoOnly genes are matched to the expression matrix, expression values are transformed as `log2(TPM + 1)`, gene-wise z-scores are calculated, and sample-level mitochondrial signature scores are obtained by averaging standardized expression across detected genes in each signature.

-**Figure 1.
-Computational framework for mitochondrial signature scoring.** Gene-level TPM matrices are imported, gene symbols are harmonized, MitoAll and MitoOnly genes are matched to the expression matrix, expression values are transformed as `log2(TPM + 1)`, gene-wise z-scores are calculated, and sample-level mitochondrial signature scores are obtained by averaging standardized expression across detected genes in each signature.

 ## Pipeline

 Run the complete workflow in R with: